JuliaImages/Images.jl/README.md

 ## Compatibility

-The codebase and dependency of Images toolbox is delibrately maintained to support all Julia minor versions since the latest long-term-support(LTS) Julia version, thus you can expect it to work on Julia >= v1.6.
+The codebase and dependency of Images toolbox is deliberately maintained to support all Julia minor versions since the latest long-term-support(LTS) Julia version, thus you can expect it to work on Julia >= v1.6.
 Note that this is only true for the latest Images version, and currently we do not have Images LTS version.
 For the best experience, we recommend you to use the latest stable Julia